 Where do all these changes leave us when it comes to the importance of a link profile?

-It’s still really important.
+Ten years later, it’s still really important.

 (If you want more detailed information on possible ranking factors, please see the Moz’s list of ranking factors.)

-We don’t know for sure, but based on careful study, testing, and experience, I think it’s safe to say that a link profile accounts for the vast majority of a site’s ranking according to Google’s algorithm.
+We don’t know for sure, but based on careful study, testing, and experience, we think it’s safe to say that a link profile accounts for the vast majority of a site’s ranking according to Google’s algorithm.

 The penalties that Google gives to sites are largely based on the sites’ link profiles.
 The issues that most directly impact a site’s positive ranking are integrally connected to the link profile of that site.